1. Academic Probation

 a.
 A student placed on academic probation at any time during his or her law school career must comply with the following obligations to be allowed to continue his or her legal education at the law school:

-2. The Associate Dean for Academic Affairs or his or her designee will offer the student information regarding the student’s necessary grade point average to avoid academic dismissal and, working with the student, will develop an education plan designed to maximize the student’s chance of avoiding academic dismissal.
+ii.
+The Academic Dean or his or her designee will offer the student information regarding the student’s necessary grade point average to avoid academic dismissal and, working with the student, will develop an education plan designed to maximize the student’s chance of avoiding academic dismissal.

 b.
 A student who fails to meet any of the foregoing obligations may be administratively dismissed from the law school.